tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 	- **Linus Torvalds** (originator of the Linux kernel)

+## Motivation

-## Why do we recommend and use FOSS?
+Why do we recommend and use FOSS?

 - Source is available for inspection